salmaane/salstore-ecommerce-store/README.md

 ## salstore-ecommerce-store
-An ecommerce store made by Reactjs and its libraries (MaterialUI...)
+An ecommerce store made with Reactjs